 Sure, Panda and Penguin have made it very difficult to cheat the system, but each of these algorithm updates has moved SEO from a manipulative marketing practice to an art form that combines branding, content creation, IT, and content promotion to drive highly qualified visitors to your website.

 Whether trying to understand if SEO is right for your business or trying to sell SEO to a potential client, these 25 SEO stats for 2017 and 2018 should be enough to convince anyone that SEO is essential to their business, while also providing some good benchmarks when building your company’s SEO strategy.

 Oh, you just did a search for the phrases that relate to your business and came up on the second page of search results?
 That’s a bummer.
 But getting highly-targeted visitors to your website is overrated, right?

 That’s where we come in.
 Take 2 minutes to fill out this traffic generation form and we’ll tell you exactly what you need to fix those search ranking issues.

-Unfortunately, great content will get lost in second page of Google without proper promotion.
+Unfortunately, great content will get lost on the second page of Google without proper promotion.
 Learn how to use our Twitter Leapfrog Method to simply your content promotion efforts.